awards

 Assorted thoughts on K. J. Bishop’s “The Heart of a Mouse,” which recently won the Aurealis Award for Best SF Short Story.
 All the other reviews I’ve linked below offer good summaries of the story, if you’d like more situational context.

 First thought: This isn’t (just) post-apocalyptic, it’s a dystopia.
-The government just happens to be invisible, unless maybe one considers an amoral universe – strange, brutal, incomprehensible from the individual perspective – to be a “governing body”… (Please note that I’m not in the least politically savvy and can’t comment with that kind of rigor.)
-But there’s an inflexible class system/food web:
+The government just happens to be invisible, unless maybe one considers an amoral universe – strange, brutal, incomprehensible from the individual perspective – to be a “governing body”… But there’s an inflexible class system/food chain:

 “Deros and trogs and dogs live in towns, cats roam.
 Dogs and cats hunt everything except angels and bactyls.
 Volk hunt big game, raid towns and hold rallies.
 Pigs eat anything dead except angels, and bactyls eat anything dead and anything alive that doesn’t move fast enough to get away.
 Dreams hunt everything, eat anything.
 Angels don’t eat, but they kill, which comes to the same thing for you and me.
 And that’s all.
 It isn’t so much to keep in your head.”